José Eisenberg: Eisenberg Paris

 In 1985, José Eisenberg entered the beauty industry.

 In 2000, Eisenberg launched his brand, José Eisenberg Paris, shortening the brand's name to Eisenberg the following year.

 José Eisenberg remains involved in the day-to-day operations of the brand.
 In addition to skincare products, he has also created two perfume collections and a range of smart cosmetics which infuse make-up with skincare benefits, providing a single-step ‘make-care’ solution.

 Personal life

 José Eisenberg has three children, two daughters and a son.

 His son, Edmond, joined Eisenberg Paris in 2011.
-Together, they steer the direction of the brand’s product development and global development strategies.
-Edmond Eisenberg has said, “Eisenberg is primarily a family business.
-This allows us to remain faithful to my father's authentic vision, to his values, and to be free and independent to maintain our authenticity.”
+Together, they steer the direction of the brand's product development and global development strategies.
+Edmond Eisenberg has said: